Sharma-Hrishabh/gRPC_Validation_Commit_Test/README.md

 N.B:-
-1. Folders 'pkiCommit' and 'pkiValidator' contains the code form key-pair genration and also the already generated key pairs.
-Ignore the pkiCommit folder because as per my apprroach, only jey pair of validation server is required.
+1. Folders 'pkiCommit' and 'pkiValidator' contains the code for key-pair genration and also the already generated key pairs.
+Ignore the pkiCommit folder because as per my approach, only key pair of validation server is required.
-2. They keys are being loaded in 'server.go' of both Validation & Commit Server using an absolute.
-So, **don't forgert to change the paths for keys**
+2. The keys are being loaded in 'server.go' of both Validation & Commit Server using an absolute path.
+So, **don't forget to change the paths of the keys of validation server**